MY BAR FOR WAVE, FOIL & FREERIDE

 Big floaters or chunky bumpers at the bar ends you will not find on my bar.
 I focused on the essentials because I do not want to concentrate on the bar while riding.
 Everything that is superfluous I just leave it beside, but always with 100% focus of the full functionality.
 Less is really more in the end!

 Following to the principle of my product philosophy my bar must be pretty light.
 Most bars on the market weigh complete setup between 900 and 1400 gr including lines and quickrelease.
-My bar only weighs sensational 432 grams with the same equipment.
+My bar only weighs sensational 432 grams in 52cm width with the same equipment.
 If you think that you do not notice this much lower weight when riding this bar anyway I can only advise that you never to try such a light bar, because there is an increased addictive potential!

 While riding nothing should hang around or dangle in which I could get tangled.
 I want to have the full safety and comfort at all times.
 Therefore my bar has a single frontline safety which is activated by a central push-away quick release and an adjuster which is integrated into the bar and laterally adjustable.
 How this works exactly I explain further down on the page.
 The quickrelease is kept small, but grippy and clearly visible.
 I often ride in waves so it's also very important to me that I can seperate me from the entire bar system with just a single release.
 I explain the advantages of that further down on the page.